 NOTE: To achieve a GOOD signal reading place the shaker on a flat surface and avoid touching during operation.
 Make sure the surface the shaker is sitting on does not come in contact with other sources of vibrations or electrical conductance.

-There are a number of key concepts that need to be understood in order perform balancing.
+“How do I balance a shaft?” seems like a fairly straightforward question, but there are a number of things that we need to understand first.
+Here we look at a number of key concepts that need to be understood in order perform balancing.

 What does balance mean?

 Well broadly speaking to balance a shaft, mass must be added or removed at certain angles.
 The concept being that the centre of gravity and rotational centre of the shaft will be equal when the shaft is balanced.
 Contine reading

 After listening to customer feedback, we have completely re-engineered the DATS Hammer Impact software.
 The new version will ship with the next DATS update (not the soon-to-be-released V7.0.23).
 In the meantime you will be able to download and preview the new package.
 You will of course need a P8000 system and a DATS licence with the Hammer Impact option enabled.
 Contine reading